 Employees have you given your employer their due?
-Christian do you work for your boss as if you are working for the Lord?
-The proper attitude for Christians towards our Christian or non-Christian masters (bosses) according to the flesh is to be constantly obedient.
+Christian, do you work for your boss as if you are working for the Lord?
+The proper attitude for Christians towards our Christian or non-Christian masters (bosses) according to the flesh is to be always obedient.
 However, obedient only if their requirements do not violate a law of God (or the law of man), but even then submission with respect must be shown (Romans 13:1-8).
 We are called to willingly and unconditionally submit to those over us with fear and trembling while zealously discharging our duties.
-With singleness of heart we are to be obedient not in formality, pretense, or hypocrisy but in inward reality and sincerity, and with an undivided heart (Ephesians 6:5,6; Colossians 3:22,23; 1 Timothy 6:1,2; Titus 2:9,10; 1 Peter 2:18-25).
+With singleness of heart we are to be obedient not in rigid formality, pretense, or hypocrisy but in inward reality and sincerity, and with an undivided heart (Ephesians 6:5,6; Colossians 3:22,23; 1 Timothy 6:1,2; Titus 2:9,10; 1 Peter 2:18-25).
 We are to be obedient even when the boss is not looking knowing that nothing is hidden from the eyes of God (Hebrews 4:13).

 The Law of Consequence for Violating the Commandment

 Employers that abuse their people will have to answer to the Lord of the Angelic Army (i.e., Hosts) of Heaven (James 5:1-4.
 1 Thessalonians 4:6.
 Hebrews 10:31).
-Companies that exploit their workers in an attempt to gain end up losing due to reaping what they sow in the form of natural disasters, abnormal equipment failures and human errors all affecting their bottom line (Galatians 6:7).
-Yet they fail to connect the dots...
-(Romans 1:22.
+Companies that exploit their workers in an attempt to gain end up losing due to reaping what they sow in the form of natural disasters, abnormal equipment failures, and human errors all affecting their bottom line (Galatians 6:7).
+Yet, they often fail to connect the dots… (Romans 1:22.
 2 Corinthians 4:4.
 Matthew 15:14).

-Employees often wonder why they are failed to be promoted over the years... could it be that they have failed to demonstrate proper submission to authority?
+Employees often wonder why they are failed to be promoted over the years… could it be that they have failed to demonstrate proper submission to authority?
 That is, you must become a good follower before you can become a good leader.
-However, it could simply be because you are trying to climb the wrong ladder and our loving Heavenly Father is saving you from the pain of a promotion that is not in His plan for you.
+However, it could just be because you are trying to climb the wrong ladder and our loving Heavenly Father is saving you from the pain of a promotion that is not in His plan for you.
 Remember, rejection is often God’s protection!

 The Opportunity of Blessing for Keeping the Commandment

-Employer when you actually treat your greatest asset (i.e., your people) like they are your greatest asset then you will thrive.
+Employer when you actually treat your most significant asset (i.e., your people) like they are your greatest asset then you will thrive.
 (Ephesians 6:9; Colossians 4:1).
 How do you build a great company?
 By greatly building up your people!

-Employee God will promote you in His time as you learn to give the company its due and submit to their leadership (Psalms 75:6,7) Perhaps there are no great or important people where you work for God to bring you before and you will have to learn to suffer effectively (1) while you wait for the promotion until you are willing to change jobs (Proverbs 18:16).
-Until then serve in such a manner that you are a joy to your boss and not a burden (Hebrews 13:17).
+Employee God will promote you in His time as you learn to give the company its due and submit to their leadership (Psalms 75:6,7) Perhaps there are no great or important people where you work for God to bring you before and you will have to learn to suffer effectively (1) while you wait for the promotion or perhaps until you are willing to change jobs (Proverbs 18:16).
+Until then serve in such a manner that you are a joy to your boss and not a burden (Hebrews 13:17, James 1:9-11).

 Satan the original thief that tempted Adam and Eve into stealing (1) and eating the forbidden fruit is doing the same today.
-That is, he is trying to get you to steal on multiple levels so that he can steal, kill and destroy your life (John 10:10).
+That is, he is trying to get you to steal on multiple levels so that he can steal, kill, and destroy your life (John 10:10).
 However, if we learn to depend on God, who is love Himself, He will meet all of our needs (Philippians 4:19), wants (Psalms 23:1) and desires (Psalms 37:4) by the power of the Holy Spirit (1 Thessalonians 1:4-10) thus freeing us from stealing (Proverbs 30:7-9).